Finishing Your Thesis When You Believe You Can’t

 When you have self-confidence and know beyond the shadow of any doubt that you have what it takes to finish your thesis, you can leap over obstacles.

 “But, how I can be confident when I am way behind?,” you may be asking.

 Here is something you may not have known:

 Your self-confidence has nothing to do with how successful you are.

 You would be surprised at how many over-achieving students, who have published extensively, have very little self-confidence.

 They may think that they just got “lucky” when their papers were accepted, and they tremble at the thought of presenting their work at their next committee meeting.

-On the other hand, there are students who have encountered every obstacle you can think of: dead-end projects, change of supervisor (if their previous supervisor moved), limited funding, but they are still confident that they will find a way to finish their thesis.
+On the other hand, there are students who have encountered every obstacle you can think of: dead-end projects, change of supervisor (if their previous supervisor moved), limited funding, family commitments, personal challenges, but they are still confident that they will find a way to finish their thesis.